BestTimesToVisit.com Logo

 Top Things to Do

-Embrace Caye Caulker's motto, 'Go Slow,' by spending an afternoon at The Split, the channel dividing the island.
-Grab a rum punch from the Lazy Lizard bar, swim in the turquoise waters, and soak up the laid-back island vibes.
-For the best sunbathing and people-watching, aim for a sunny afternoon.
+Embrace Caye Caulker's motto, 'Go Slow,' by spending an afternoon at The Split, the channel that divides the island.
+Grab a rum punch from the Lazy Lizard bar, swim in the turquoise waters, and soak up the vibrant, laid-back atmosphere.
+Arrive mid-afternoon for the best people-watching and a chance to catch the sunset.

 Snorkel the Hol Chan Marine Reserve & Shark Ray Alley